 Neighborhood Revitalization and the Business District

-If capital is thin but vision is bold, residents and stakeholders can still assemble the necessary resources—expertise, passion and investment—to champion and establish favorable conditions for the redevelopment of commercial corridors and neighborhood-serving businesses.
-Assembling the team, preparing the players and understanding the moves in this high-stakes game are essential to robust neighborhood revitalization.
+If capital is thin but vision is bold, community residents and stakeholders can still assemble the necessary resources—expertise, passion and investment—to champion and establish favorable conditions for redevelopment of commercial corridors and neighborhood-serving businesses.
+Assembling the team, preparing the players and understanding the moves in this high-stakes game are essential components to robust neighborhood revitalization.

 Now more than ever, being prepared for opportunity is critical.
 The blueprint for doing so was recently shared by Jeffrey Morgan during his presentation, “(Re)Vitalizing Inner-City Neighborhood Business Districts: An Assessment and Strategy Framework for Integrated Micro-business and Real Estate Development by Nonprofits.”
 Morgan, an architect/urbanist and the Edward M. Gramlich Fellow in Community and Economic Development at Harvard University’s Graduate School of Design, was the key presenter at a forum in Louisville, Ky., sponsored by the Louisville Branch of the St. Louis Fed, JPMorgan Chase Foundation and New Directions Housing Corporation, a NeighborWorks America affiliate.

 The key to fostering economic development in neighborhood business districts is often tapped by members of the community economic development sector, including community development corporations (CDC) and community development financial institutions (CDFI), who nurture and support the entrepreneurial spirit of local residents.

 “We discovered there was an entrepreneurial spirit within the community, and if we tap into that and foster it by providing programs to support them and help them become successful business owners, we can effectively solve both sides of the equation,” Morgan said.